sudo-satish/transparent-crowdfund/README-ESCAPING.md

 # HTML Escaping Implementation

-This document explains the HTML escaping functionality implemented in the GroupFund application to prevent XSS (Cross-Site Scripting) attacks.
+This document explains the HTML escaping functionality implemented in the RaiseIt application to prevent XSS (Cross-Site Scripting) attacks.

 ## Overview